sriramab/gamamanual/Tutorials/Recipes/Diffusion.md

 * `radius` (int): a diffusion radius
 * `variation` (float): an absolute decrease of intensity that occurs between each place.
 It should be a positive number.

 To write a diffusion, you first have to declare a grid, and declare a special attribute for the diffusion.
 You will then have to write the `diffusion` statement in an other scope (such as the `global` scope for instance), which will permit the values to be diffused at each step.
-There, you will specify which variable you want to diffuse (through the **`var`** facet), on which species or list of agents you want the diffusion (through the **`on`** facet), and how you want this value to be diffused (through all the other facets).
+There, you will specify which variable you want to diffuse (through the **`var`** facet), on which species or list of agents you want the diffusion (through the **`on`** facet), and how you want this value to be diffused (through all the other facets, we will see how it works [with matrix](#diffusion-with-matrix) and [with special parameters](#diffusion-with-parameters) just after).

 Here is the template of code we will use for the next following part of this page: